-- The HFINTOSC (High-Frequency Internal Oscillator) is factory calibrated and operates up to 32 MHz. - The LFINTOSC (Low-Frequency Internal Oscillator) is factory-calibrated and operates at 31 kHz.
+- The HFINTOSC (High-Frequency Internal Oscillator) is factory calibrated and operates up to 32 MHz.
+The frequency of HFINTOSC can be selected through the OSCFRQ Frequency Selection register, and fine-tuning can be done via the OSCTUNE register. - The LFINTOSC (Low-Frequency Internal Oscillator) is factory-calibrated and operates at 31 kHz.